Contact us about our Apprenticeship Programs!

 If you are working for a company that currently participates in the apprenticeship program, talk to your supervisor or an HR staff person.
 They will be able to outline the process used by your company in selecting individuals for their program.

 If working for a company that does not have an apprenticeship program, express your interest in pursuing an apprenticeship to your supervisor.
 The company has to agree to sponsor you in the four year program.
-For more information, you and/or your supervisor can contact Don Williams, Apprentice Administrator.
+For more information, you and/or your supervisor can contact the Apprentice Administrator.

 If you are looking to pursue a career in manufacturing through the apprenticeship program, there are a couple ways to get started.
 One is to contact any of our member and sponsoring companies to see if they are currently hiring apprentices.
-The member companies are listed at the membership tab on the RRVTMA website and a list of sponsoring companies can be obtained from Don Williams.
+The member companies are listed at the membership tab on the RRVTMA website and a list of sponsoring companies can be obtained from the Apprentice Administrator.

 A second possibility is to take the NTMA Aptitude Test that the RRVTMA offers a couple times each year.
 With permission, your test scores and contact information will be provided to our member and sponsoring companies.